 The rewriting of our history and of art history in this case requires a critical understanding of the evolution and development of artistic movements.
-It also requires us to look at the subjective factors that serve as the key to the production of a particular or body of work and to understand in what circumstances the work was exhibited and circulated if at all.
+It also requires us to look at the subjective factors that serve as the key to the production of a particular or body of work and to understand in what circumstances the work was produced, exhibited and circulated if at all.

 One also needs to examine the State, its education and cultural policies, the relationship between the visual arts and other disciplines and last but not least trends and debates among artists within the liberation organisations and other groups opposed to the status quo.

 We will explore how some artists who were active in or supported ‘the struggle’ choose not to produce work that served an overtly party political cause, but who nevertheless produced work that had a significant impact on their audience, work that clearly reflected their concerns about the impact of the norms and values of a society subjected to unjust and oppressive laws.
-There were also artists who did not belong to any ‘struggle’ organization but they produced works that made powerful statements about the injustices of white minority rule.
+There were also artists who did not belong to any ‘struggle’ organisation but they produced works that made powerful statements about the injustices of white minority rule.

 On the other hand there were artists who openly sided with the opposition and produced works that were used to mobilise people.
 Some of these artists produced work that required a sophisticated understanding of the artists’ use of references to other works of art like Dumile Feni’s ‘African Guernica’ (figure 1).
 Other works were overtly political but were never exhibited because it would have led to prosecution.
 Then there was work produced by artists such as Thami Mynele (figure 2), Omar Badsha and others whose art advocated that art should serve a social and political purpose yet they produced work that went beyond the overtly political.